shirtsgroup/physical_validation/doc/simulation_data.rst

-Depending on the ensemble, :class:`.EnsembleData` then holds additional information defining the ensemble, such as the number of particles N, the chemical potential mu, the volume V, the pressure P, the constant energy E or the temperature T. While any of these additional information are optional, most of them are needed by certain tests, such that not fully defining the ensemble results in warnings.
+Depending on the ensemble, :class:`.EnsembleData` then holds additional information defining the ensemble, such as the number of particles N, the chemical potential mu, the volume V, the pressure P, the constant energy E or the temperature T. While any of these additional information are technically optional, most of them are needed by certain tests, such that not fully defining the ensemble results in warnings.
 The notable exception to this rule is the constant energy E for NVE, which is not needed by any test and can hence be omitted without raising a warning.